Azerbaijan’s drones owned the battlefield in Nagorno-Karabakh — and showed future of warfare

-The expanding array of relatively low-costs drones can offer countries air power at a fraction the cost of maintaining a traditional air force and, as in Nagorno-Karabakh, underscored how drones can suddenly shift a long-standing conflict and leave ground forces highly exposed.
+The expanding array of relatively low-cost drones can offer countries air power at a fraction of the cost of maintaining a traditional air force.
+The situation in Nagorno-Karabakh also underscored how drones can suddenly shift a long-standing conflict and leave ground forces highly exposed.

 On Tuesday, Armenia accepted a cease-fire on punishing terms to possibly end the latest round of fighting over Nagorno-Karabakh, an enclave controlled by ethnic Armenian factions but inside the internationally recognized borders of Azerbaijan.

-“Drones offer small countries very cheap access to tactical aviation and precision guided weapons, enabling them to destroy an opponent’s much costlier equipment such as tanks air defense systems,” said Michael Kofman, military analyst and director of Russian Studies at the Center for Naval Analyses in Arlington, Va.
+“Drones offer small countries very cheap access to tactical aviation and precision guided weapons, enabling them to destroy an opponent’s much-costlier equipment such as tanks and air defense systems,” said Michael Kofman, military analyst and director of Russia studies at CNA, a defense think tank in Arlington, Va.

 “An air force is a very expensive thing,” he added.
 “And they permit the utility of air power to smaller, much poorer nations.”

-In Azerbaijan, the videos of the drone strikes have been posted daily on the website of the country’s Defense Ministry, broadcast on big screens in the Azerbaijan capital, Baku, and tweeted and retweeted online.
+In Azerbaijan, the videos of the drone strikes have been posted daily on the website of the country’s Defense Ministry, broadcast on big screens in the capital, Baku, and tweeted and retweeted online.

 They were also studied by Western military analysts to track Azerbaijan’s swift military gains.